Allyson-Camp/city-builder/README.md

         - let user select different options
     -slogan input field
         - let user put in a slogan and to track entries
+        - track a list of submissions with an array
     - submit button
         - submit what has been typed in the input
     -3 divs for photos